 Start project folder Creates a folder of the specified name on the USB storage device.
-Disconnects the USB storage device
+Disconnects the USB storage device and prepares the device for removal.
 Free external Allows access to files that have not been properly saved in a project folder.

-Selects the project folder highlighted previously using the arrow keys.
+Selection Selects the project folder highlighted previously using the arrow keys.

-Returns to the Transfer soft-key menu.
+Returns to the Transfer soft-key